 - A standard declaration about ISB’s commitment to equality, diversity and inclusion will be included in all official communications (website, letterheads, emails).

-- The ISB is committed to respecting the rights of differently abled persons and making the utmost effort to provide reasonable accommodations to them in meetings and events organized by the ISB.
+- The ISB is committed to respecting the rights of people with disabilities and making the utmost effort to provide reasonable accommodations to them in meetings and events organized by the ISB.

 - The ISB will make a conscious effort, as a scientific society, to enroll members of diverse backgrounds and enable the attendance of people from diverse backgrounds in events organized by the ISB, e.g. by ensuring an unbiased review of ISB Travel Fellowship applications, submitted talks, etc. For full transparency the ISB will publish the composition of its membership and post-meeting statistics on the gender and diverse backgrounds of the attendees.